XCSoar/website/hardware/index.md

 loggers.
 Consult [the manual](/discover/manual.html) for an extensive list.

-# Suggested Hardware

 Many users ask us what hardware they shall buy for running XCSoar.
 This section describes setups that have been verified to work well.

+# Android

-The [Dell Streak 5"](https://en.wikipedia.org/wiki/Dell_Streak) is the best device to run XCSoar.
+The [Dell Streak 5"](https://en.wikipedia.org/wiki/Dell_Streak) is the best Android device to run XCSoar.
 It is a smartphone with a transflective 5 inch screen that is perfectly readable in sunlight.
 Unfortunately, it is out of production.
 You can still get one on eBay.
 The official car docking kit is a good choice.